 Today, Class action laws in the U.S. are defined in Rule 23 of the Federal Rules of Civil Procedure and Title 28, section 1332(d) of the annotated United States Code.

-America loves capitalism.
-Some folks dig it so much they criticize even the smallest government intervention in financial markets.
-Back in 1941, two such well-known, free marketing believers — Harry Kalven, Jr. and Maurice Rosenfeld — promoted the idea that class action litigation could replace “direct government regulation” in the market.
+Back in 1941, two well-known free market proponents — Harry Kalven, Jr. and Maurice Rosenfeld — promoted the idea that class action litigation could replace “direct government regulation” in the market.
 It never worked out to the extent the pair hoped.

 Class Action Lawsuits Part II: The Anatomy of A Class Action Claim

 We’ve discussed the history of class action law, from its beginnings in Medieval England to its current form under U.S. statutes.
-Now let’s look at the administrative aspects and legal elements of a class action lawsuit.
+Now let’s examine the administrative aspects and legal elements of a marketing class action lawsuit.

 Jurisdiction and Class Action Lawsuits

-In terms of jurisdictional variations, most state class action provisions look a lot like federal ones; but, inter-state differences do exist.
-For example: California allows for four different types of class actions; Virginia doesn’t allow for any class action suits; New York limits the types of cases that can be brought via the class action process.
+Most state class action laws look a lot like the federal ones; but, inter-state differences do exist.
+For example: California has four different class action categories.
+Virginia doesn’t allow any class action suits.
+New York limits the types of cases that can be brought via the class action process.

 Federal Class Action Eligibility

 Class actions can be filed in federal court if the prevailing issue is a matter of federal law.
-As always, federal district courts have jurisdiction over any civil action where the ask amount exceeds $75,000.
-As such, with regards to class action law, a case can be presented in federal court if the ask amount exceeds 75K and a member of the class is from a different state or country than the defendant.
+Additionally, federal district courts may have jurisdiction is the potential damages exceed $75,000, or if a member of the class is from a different jurisdiction than the defendant.

 State Class Action Eligibility